vedartm/flutterwarden/README.md

 ## Getting Started

 I have created a demo account in bitwarden for testing.

 - Email: y7t23ehl24@cloud-mail.top
 - Password: warden1234

-Never save your personal password in this when you are testing.
+Never save your personal password in this account when you are testing.

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials,